Dry Food vs. Wet Food for Cats: What’s Best for Your Pet?

 Taste

-You know why cats go crazy when you open up a can of tuna?
+You know why cats go crazy when you open a can of tuna?
 It’s the smell.
-Wet cat food possess a richer scent than dry cat food.
-Because of this, cats will usually prefer the taste of wet cat food.
+Wet cat food possesses a richer scent than dry cat food.
+Because of this, cats usually prefer the taste of wet cat food.
 The sense of smell and taste are closely aligned, especially with cats.

 Energy Density

-Energy density is the amount of calories per gram of food.
+Energy density is the number of calories per gram of food.
 Cats, like all other animals, use calories to generate energy.
-So the more energy that a cat metabolize per gram of food the ingest, typically the healthier and lighter that cat will be.
+So, the more energy that a cat metabolizes per gram of food they ingest, the healthier and lighter that cat will be.
 Because of all the carbohydrates in dry food, wet food is leaner and less calorie dense than dry food.
 For cats that struggle with weight issues, wet food is a nice option.

 Cons of Dry Cat Food